woocommerce/woocommerce/plugins/woocommerce-admin/packages/components/src/advanced-filters/README.md

 ## Usage

 Below is a config example complete with translation strings.
-Advanced Filters makes use of [interpolateComponents](https://github.com/Automattic/interpolate-components#readme) to organize sentence structure, resulting in a filter visually represented as a sentence fragment in any language.
+Advanced filters makes use of [interpolateComponents](https://github.com/Automattic/interpolate-components#readme) to organize sentence structure, resulting in a filter visually represented as a sentence fragment in any language.

 ```js
 const config = {